 Protectionism Isn't Counter‐Cyclic (anymore)Andrew K. Rose

 NBER Working Paper No. 18062 Conventional wisdom holds that protectionism is counter-cyclic; tariffs, quotas and the like grow during recessions.
 While that may have been a valid description of the data before the Second World War, it is now inaccurate.
 In the post-war era, protectionism has not actually moved counter-cyclically.
 Tariffs and non-tariff barriers simply do not rise systematically during cyclic downturns.
 I document this new stylized fact with a panel of data covering over 60 countries and 30 years, using eighteen measures of protectionism and seven of business cycles.
 I also provide some hints as to why protectionism is no longer counter-cyclic.
-An NBER digest for this paper is available.
-You may purchase this paper on-line in .pdf format from SSRN.com ($5) for electronic delivery.
+A non-technical summary of this paper is available in the September 2012 NBER Digest.

 |